Over The Wall Camp is a UK children’s charity that provides transformational experiences for young people with health challenges, and their families.

 Following in the footsteps of the first two camps, Paul’s model goes global!
 With a generous donation of a 500-acre estate from the Irish Government, Barretstown in Ireland became the first camp outside of the U.S.

-As the third camp founded by Paul Newman, a global movement was developing, which later came to be known as the SeriousFun Children’s Network.
+As the third camp was founded by Paul Newman, a global movement was developing, which later became known as the SeriousFun Children’s Network.

 1999 – Over The Wall is founded!